10maurycy10/10maurycy10.github.io/content/projects/fading/index.md

 date: 2025-08-02T1:00:00-00:00
 tags: ["wireless"]
 draft: false
-summary: "</br>Exploiting selective fading to detect motion though walls with the simplest possible setup."
 ---

 This is a spectogram of the signal from a local TV station, as seen by an an indoor dipole antenna: